 FIG. 1.
-Motion of an ensemble of harmonic oscillators obeying Liouville's f=0 theorem.
-The initial ensemble, a square centered on $(x=q_0=1,\dot{q}=p_0=1)$, eventually circles the origin.
-Snapshots are shown at $\{t\} = \{0.0, 0.2, 0.6, 1.5, 2.5, 5.0\}$.
+Motion of an ensemble of harmonic oscillators obeying Liouville j=0 theorem.
+The initial ensemble, a square centered on $(x=q_0=p_0=1)$ , eventually circles the origin.
+Snapshots are shown at $=\{0.0,0.2,0.6,1.5,2.5,5.0\}$ .
 Only the trajectory at the center of the comoving square phase volume (heavy line) is critically damped by the force F(t).
-See Ref.
-2.
+Ref.
+2. was stressed by Farmer et al. It also illustrates the utility of the exponents in describing phase-space compressibility.
+With a frictional force the two exponents are both -1 and the flow is compressible.
+With a time-dependent driving force the two exponents both vanish and the flow is incompressible.
+This instructive analysis of the harmonic oscillator cannot easily be extended to nonlinear chaotic systems.
+Far these, numerical calculations are required.
+Let us turn next the simplest chaotic example.

 VI.
-EXAMPLE: THE GALTON BOARD

-The equilibrium Galton board describes the field-free scattering of a particle by a fixed array of scatterers.^{19,26,27,29} Figure 2 shows collisions resulting when the scatterers make up a regular triangular lattice of hard disks.
-The successive collisions undergone by a scattering particle, a moving mass point, can be described by the two angles, $\{\alpha, \beta\}$. α gives the location of a collision relative to the field direction, while β gives the direction of the outgoing velocity relative to the radius vector, at each collision.
-In the equilibrium case, with no driving field, all collisions $\{\alpha, \sin\beta\}$ are equally likely, and, because the dynamics is mixing, the coverage in the Poincaré plane tabulating these collisions is uniform.
-Although the motion obeys Liouville's $\dot{f}=0$ theorem, the coarse-grained entropy, shown as the series of dots parallel to the abscissa in Fig. 3, is essentially independent of cell size.
-The distribution of 3 000 000 successive collisions is essentially uniform, as the number of phase-space cells is increased from 1 to 65 536, as is indicated in Fig. 3.

-Consider next a nonequilibrium finite-field sequence of 3 000 000 collisions generated with isokinetic thermostat
+EXAMPLE: THE GALTON BOARD The equilibrium Galton board describes the field-fi scattering of a particle by a fixed array of scatterers.
+19,26,273 Figure 2 shows collisions resulting when the scatterers make up a regular triangular lattice of hard disks.
+The succession collisions undergone by a scattering particle, a moving mass point, can be described by the two angles, $\{\alpha, \beta\}$ , $\alpha$ gives location of a collision relative to the field direction, while gives the direction of the outgoing velocity relative to radius vector, at each collision.
+In the equilibrium case, w no driving field, all collisions $\{\alpha, \sin\beta\}$ are equally like and, because the dynamics is mixing, the coverage in Poincaré plane tabulating these collisions is uniform. though the motion obeys Liouville's $\dot{f} = 0$ theorem, coarse-grained entropy, shown as the series of dots parall to the abscissa in Fig. 3, is essentially independent of a size.
+The distribution of 3 000 000 successive collisions essentially uniform, as the number of phase-space cells increased from 1 to 65 536, as is indicated in Fig. 3.
+Consider next a nonequilibrium finite-field sequence 3 000 000 collisions generated with isokinetic thermo HIG 2, mass-pe sollision correspe betti at 1 of diams, official expense, and W. forces, fifracta with the sare see fig. 2, section dence a lnt/fk